Official University travel requires prior approval by an appropriate University administrator. (See 95.01 and below.)

 The department may enter an identifying number for the Travel Authority.
 This field is optional.

-Complete Section 1 to authorize travel.
+Complete the Travel Plan to authorize travel.
 This section is always completed.

 Enter the traveler's working title.